plasma-umass/doppio/README-ARTIFACT.md

 - Sometimes, the client will print `null` and exit.
 This is due to an interesting `SocketInputStream` behavior; if the socket does not receive data before a specified timeout, `SocketInputReader` assumes that it received an EOF.
 [Here's the code -- look what happens when `socketRead0` returns 0.](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/6-b14/java/net/SocketInputStream.java#146) :(

+#### Store files for later

+Any files stored in `/mnt/localStorage` or `/mnt/html5fs` (the latter is only available in Chrome and Opera 15+) will persist in browser-local storage across visits to the demo page.
+Go ahead and stash some files in there, close the browser, and navigate back to the demo.

 #### Connect to Dropbox